Blackwolf499/Shell-Timeout/README.md

     - Minimal memory consumption, no loops, sleeps till 1s prior to detonation time.

-Add these two lines to your .zshrc or .bashrc.
+Add these the following lines to your .zshrc or .bashrc.

-`. path/to/file/idle_explosion.sh &`
+`. path/to/file/idle_explosion.sh &` or `. path/to/file/silent_kill.sh &`

 `alias disarm='touch /tmp/.zsh_exception/${PPID}; echo "Exception made."'`

-Was instructed to undertake this project, this is the polished product.
+This was a project that I was tasked to undertake, this is the finalised bash-script.
+All terminals are killed with the SIGTERM flag, it terminates current sessions gracefully, Using SIGTERM will kill unresponsive terminal sessions but the history will not be saved as a result.